 One of Ripple’s counsels Andrew Ceresney from the law firm Debevoise & Plimpton gave a following statement about the accusations: “The SEC’s case is unprecedented and ill-conceived.
 The SEC has ignored XRP’s clear status as a virtual currency, contradicting not only the findings of other U.S. regulatory agencies, but also international regulatory regimes.
 Over the last eight years, the XRP market, independent of Ripple’s activities, had grown to a massive scale- trading on over 200 exchanges worldwide.
 The SEC is now stretching the concept of an “investment contract” beyond its breaking point.
 We look forward to presenting our case in Court.”

 Hearing starts February 22nd

 The case is still on so nobody knows how this effects Ripple and XRP in the future.
-The pretrial conference session is set to be held on February 22nd 2021.
-I’ll keep following how things develop in the legal battle between SEC and Ripple Labs Inc and make updates to this articles or sequels when new information arrives.
-Despite Ripples trouble with the US regulators Coinmotion will continue with XRP business as usual.
+The pretrial conference session is set to be held on February 22nd 2021, but the probability of a settlement seems low at this time.
+We will keep following how the case progresses and make updates to this articles or sequels when new information arrives.
+Despite Ripple’s trouble with the US regulators, Coinmotion will continue with XRP business as usual.

 By the beginning of April, new updates have emerged on the case.
 In a recent development, attorney Jeremy Hogan shared on Youtube a video that purported the judge overseeing the case viewed the XRP token more as a utility than a security.

 “My understanding about XRP is that not only does it have a currency value, but it has a utility, and that utility distinguishes it from bitcoin and ether,” Hogan quoted the judge.